Fariszz/Financial-Planning-App/README.md

 ### Installation

 <!-- _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._ -->
-_Dibawah ini adalah instruksi untuk melakukan instalansi pada repository ini._
+_DIbawah ini adalah instruksi untuk melakukan instalansi pada repository ini._

 1. Get a postman API at [postman](https://www.getpostman.com/collections/dc3394914a41c06d15b6)
 2. Clone the repo